katherine-rock/DevLinks/README.md

 ![screenshot developer links site](./App_screenshot.png)

 ## Styling ##

 The favicon/header image was purchased through [VectorStock.com](https://www.vectorstock.com/)

-The colour scheme was generated through [Coolors.co](https://coolors.co/) using the header image as the basis for selecting the colours.
+The colour scheme was generated through [Coolors.co](https://coolors.co/) using the header image as the basis for selecting the theme colours used throughout the app.

 Tailwind CSS has been used for styling.